Summer 2019 ✿ Product design

 Codecademy Note Taking

-How might a note taking feature increase knowledge retention and engagement for Codecademy learners?
+Designing a note taking feature to increase engagement and retention for Codecademy learners.

 A mid-fidelity prototype of the final direction for this project.